Adler University: Academics

 Master and doctoral programs are offered at both the Chicago and Vancouver campuses.
 In fall 2013, the Vancouver campus began offering a Psy.D. in Clinical Psychology—the first traditional Psy.D. program in Canada.

 Adler University's Chicago campus is accredited by the Higher Learning Commission and the American Psychological Association.
 All of Adler University's masters and doctoral programs offered at the Vancouver campus are offered under the written consent of the British Columbia Ministry of Advanced Education.
 Doctoral programs at the university's Vancouver campus are not accredited by the Canadian Psychological Association.

 Campuses

 The university's main campus is located downtown Chicago.

-Adler University also maintains a satellite campus in Vancouver, British Columbia and has been in Canada since the early 1970s (520 Seymour Street since 2022 and formerly at 1090 West Georgia Street) former clinical training base and official campus from 2005.
-The Vancouver campus focuses on Graduate Studies.
+Adler University also maintains a satellite campus in Vancouver, British Columbia and has been in Canada since the early 1970s as a clinical training base and an official campus since 2005.
+The Vancouver campus focuses on Graduate Studies and was located at 1090 West Georgia Street from 2007 to 2017.
+Since 2017, it has been located at 520 Seymour Street.